 Identify regular times for focusing on academic learning and practice.
 It may take some trial and error to figure out how much time you need to block off for academics in each day or week.
 If you are unsure, start by reserving more time than you think you need, particularly if you’re still figuring out each family member’s inner rhythm.

 In the younger grades (K-3), many families start their day with Circle Time.
-This can become a wonderful ritual that everyone looks forward to.
 It is an opportunity for sharing a verse, poem, song, or story as a family.
 Some families also integrate yoga, dance, a thought question, or the cultivation of gratitude.
 Circle Time can be as long or as brief as your child can tolerate – just long enough to be a positive experience.
 If it’s not working well, change it!

 For older children who have outgrown the concept of Circle Time, devise another way to connect each morning.
 Use that opportunity to discuss the plan for the day.
 This might be as simple as chatting over breakfast or checking in with each other en route to a scheduled morning activity.
 Make it a point to touch base with your child in some way each morning to go over the day’s plan and affirm your connection with each other.